radumg/AEC-hackathon-Dynamo-Workshop/README.md

 We’ve now finally set up our project correctly, you can save the project and use it in the future as a template.
-In case you missed some steps you can find the complete project inside the "*DynamoUnchained.ZeroTouch - part 1"* folder.
+In case you missed some steps you can find the complete project inside the "*DynamoWorkshop.ZeroTouch - part 1"* folder.

 ## Dynamo Node Development - Part 2

 In this part we will develop a few sample nodes exploring inputs, outputs and Dynamo's geometry.
 Since we wont't be interacting with Revit just yet, development will target Dynamo Sandbox.
-As mentioned previously, each `public static` method that you have in your project will show up as a node in Dynamo.
+As mentioned previously, each `public` method that you have in your project will show up as a node in Dynamo.
 Let’s now see how to add more complex functionalities.

 ### I/O